Frequent Questions About Advising

 How can I see an advisor?

 Advising services are for University of Maryland, College Park students only.
 Current undergraduates, alumni and Science in the Evening students are all eligible for one-on-one advising.
-Each advisor has specific walk-in times each week as well as appointments, which may be booked online through Appointment Plus.
-Please be sure to book with the appropriate advisor and check our advising page for the most up-to-date information about walk-ins and cancellations.
+Each advisor has specific drop-in times each week as well as appointments, which may be booked online through Appointment Plus.
+Please be sure to book with the appropriate advisor and check our advising page for the most up-to-date information about drop-ins and cancellations.

 Frequent Questions About Academics